 It’s no secret to those close to me that I’m completely crazy-for-coco-puffs in love with my 3 year-old Cavalier King Charles Spaniel, Sgt.
 Pepper.

-Every now and then my cuddlebug does something goofy and I’m reminded of his tangerine-sized brain – e.g. barking ferociously out the window at a neighbors golden retriever out on a walk.
-Considering his pintsized stature these antics seem ridiculous, but he honestly thinks he’s the biggest, toughest dude around.
-Only dust bunnies would tremble at his mere presence, but who am I to burst his bubble by telling him he’s not a Rottweiler?
+Every now and then my cuddlebug does something goofy and I’m reminded of his tangerine-sized brain.
+Just the other day he began barking ferociously out the window at a neighbors golden retriever.
+Considering his pint-sized stature, these tough-guy antics seem ridiculous, but he honestly thinks he’s the biggest, toughest dude around.

 So along with other dog owners, I have wondered whether my fur child is the Albert Einstein of dogs or am I wearing the rose-colored glasses of parenthood?
 How does Sarge’s canine mind work?